Are These Old Ideas About Leadership Getting In Your Way?

 The Position Myth: "Leaders are only found at the top."

 This myth confuses the position of a leader with a position of authority.
 Just because someone has a higher position in the organizational hierarchy doesn't make them an effective leader.
-We believe that you can lead from any position with influence – and it’s becoming more important for leaders of all types to step up due to the increased importance of teams in our decentralized workplaces.
+In fact, today, with many organizations becoming more decentralized and "flat", you are more likely to be leading alongside one another, rather than from above.
+We believe that you can lead from any position with influence — and it’s becoming more important for leaders of all types to step up due to the increased importance of teams in our decentralized workplaces.
 The simple truth is that leadership is about the actions you take, not the position you hold.
 To combat this myth, aspire to excel as a leader and do not be content with the status quo.

 The Strengths Myth: "Only focus on what you are good at."